artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 ++++++++++++++++++

-Once the previous step is approved, the AIP can be automatically sent to a specific storage location by setting the preferred location.
+Once the previous step is approved, the AIP can be automatically sent to a specified storage location by setting the preferred location.

 Options: